What We Do

 Now, the important piece is, we can always change our filters (beliefs) and when we change the way we look at things, we will change the way we feel and behave!

-With this awareness and understanding you can change the way you feel like you did.
+With this awareness and understanding you can change the way you feel and operate.
 Opening up possibilities for yourself!

 We have experience in having a child that "doesn't fit" in.
 We know what 24-7 care is about.
 In the last years we learned so much from other parents and we helped each other through 'difficult' times.
-Now we have collected that bundle of knowledge and experience in our foundation.
+Now we have collected that massive knowledge and experience in our foundation.

 During the last couple of years we came to know extensive ways of dealing with several challenges our families face when we want something that doesn't follow the mainstream.